 You can have career goal conversations with your manager

 Let’s be real: almost every job is temporary.
 We’re not in an economy where most jobs you start with are the ones you end with.
 In fact, you may even switch careers entirely more than once during your career.
 However, many employees get no career support from their managers.
 It’s one of the key reasons employees leave companies.
-If you’re able to have career growth conversations with your manager, you’ve got more going for you than you may realize.
+If you’re able to have career growth conversations with your manager, that’s one of the signs you are respected at work – and have a lot going for you.